insight-platform/Savant/docs/source/advanced_topics/0_pipeline_benchmarking.rst

 - with adapters (end-to-end);
 - without adapters (only pipeline).

-When benchmarking, we usually measure the aggregate throughput of the pipeline in FPS (frames-per-second) it can handle.
-Sometimes, usually, when the pipeline is intended to work in real-time, we also measure end-to-end latency, but this document does not discuss it.
+When benchmarking, we usually measure the aggregate throughput of the pipeline in FPS (frames-per-second).
+When the pipeline is intended to work in real-time and in some other cases, we may also measure end-to-end latency, but this document does not discuss it.

 .. tip::